 Hampton Roads Transit (HRT) has hired HDR Inc. to study two potential extensions to The Tide, HRT's light rail system.
 The first potential extension under study is from Newtown Road to the Virginia Beach Oceanfront.
 A future study is also planned for a potential extension of The Tide to Naval Station Norfolk.

-The Draft Environmental Impact Statement (DEIS) will be complete in early 2014.
-The City Council may select the preferred mode and alignment by spring 2014.
+The Draft Environmental Impact Statement (DEIS) will be complete in spring 2014.
+The City Council may select the preferred mode and alignment by late fall 2014.

 Index of Frequently Asked Questions: